-CLE 1053 Tech Correctional Enforcement in Arkansas
+CLE 1053 Tech Correctional Enforcement in Arkansas 3 credits: 3 hours lecture

 An in-depth study of the history, accreditation and methods of the correctional facilities in the United States and specifically Arkansas.
 Course introduces accreditation practices and procedures, and builds an understanding of the role the correctional officer plays in maintaining the security of the community.
 NOTE: This course may be transferable toward a limited number of associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.